ACSanders/beyond-churn/README.md

 Those are not always the same customers.

-A high-risk customer may be unlikely to change behavior, while a moderate-risk customer may be much more responsive to an intervention.
-The goal of this project is to compare those two ideas directly.
+A high-risk customer may be unlikely to change behavior, while a moderate-risk customer may be more responsive to an intervention.
+The goal of this project is to compare those two ideas directly and then evaluate what the targeting results mean in practice.

 ## What this project does

-The project uses a public randomized churn-uplift dataset from OpenML and moves through three stages:
+The project uses a public randomized churn-uplift dataset from OpenML and moves through four stages:

 1. **Understand the experiment and data**
 2. **Build and compare churn-risk models**
 3. **Compare churn-risk targeting with causal uplift models**
+4. **Evaluate uncertainty and simple business value**

 The main causal models are: